volatile/response/README.md

 ### Views

 The views templates are recursively parsed from the `views` directory, just before running the server.
-The file names and extensions and the directory organization doesn't matter.
+Filenames (including extensions) and directory organization doesn't matter.
 All the files are parsed.

 #### Built-in functions